Meteora

 By train

 There are several trains that depart from Athens (Larissa Railway Station) to Kalambaka every day.
 The direct train leaves at 8:20 am and takes 4 hours and 50 minutes.
-The price of a one-way ticket costs between 15 (US$ 15.90) and 20 (US$ 21.10).
-The direct train back to Athens departs at 5:22 pm and gets to the capital at 10:12 pm.
+The price of a one-way ticket costs between 15 (US$ 15.78) and 20 (US$ 21.04).
+The train departs from Larissis station (Athens) at 8:21 am and returns from Kalambaka at 5:36 pm.

 By coach